-E-Portfolio: All Hispanic Studies concentrators will be expected to complete the required sections of the concentration E-Portfolio in ASK.
+E-Portfolio: As their capstone work, all Hispanic Studies concentrators must complete an E-Portfolio in ASK in their last year of studies.
 We encourage you to share your written work, your projects, and your reflections on concentration-related experiences (study abroad, community work, internships, etc.) with the wider public at Brown and beyond, but only as you see fit.

 Honors Thesis or Project